 To allow the Panel to evaluate the value for money, please indicate what the entire project cost will be.
-The full economic cost (fEC) includes full academic costs and project partner contributions.

 Please include estimates of the duration and costs you anticipate will be required to reach each relevant checkpoint and any project partner contribution.
 The form will calculate the expected total project duration and full economic cost.